cysouw/diathesis/README.md

 Michael Cysouw <cysouw@mac.com>

-This is a developing manuscript of a book about German diatheses.
+This is the manuscript of [LSP Volume 374](https://langsci-press.org/catalog/book/374).

 The easiest way to read the current version is by using the latest HTML or PDF output included in the [`/docs`](docs) directory of this repository.
 The HTML output can be directly accessed [here](https://cysouw.github.io/diathesis/).